events

 Infatti, the most serious criticism of Kim’s theory is that it yields events that are too fine-grained.
 Cioè, events are regarded as being distinct that, intuitively, are the same event.
 There are two basic types of prolificacy that worry critics. (io) Primo, there is the Problem of Predicate Modification. (ii) Secondo, there are sorts of prolificacy not arising from the M(F) operation but from the question: if S does x by doing y is S’s doing x the same event as S’s doing y?
 Let’s begin with a discussion of type (ii) cases.

 Type (ii) prolificacy.
-To employ a well-known example, on Kim’s view the stabbing of Caesar is a different event from the killing of Caesar, because the properties of being a stabbing and being a killing are, by any reasonable account of property individuation, distinct.
+To employ a well-known example, on Kim’s view the stabbing of Caesar is a different event from the killing of Caesar, because the properties of being a stabbing and being a killing are, by any reasonable account of property individuation, distinto.
 (Bennett, 1991) The criticism begins by noting that it is a historical fact that the method of killing was a stabbing.
 The critic interprets this as saying that the properties were co-instantiated.
 To this the critic adds that co-instantiation is sufficient for property identity, Sebbene, non, Ovviamente, sufficient for event identity.
 Kim’s account of events turns events into property tokens, getting the nature of events wrong.
 (Bennett, 1991)

 Jonathan Bennett provides a detailed objection along such lines, but adding an additional, informative element to his claim that Kimean events are too fine-grained.
 Primo, his general claim: